gretagandolfi/biased_concepts/updates.md

 * control for random factors and avoid pitfalls

 In this other paper: Word Embedding Perturbation for Sentence Classification (2018), Dongxu Zhang and Zhichao Yang show how to apply dimensionality reduction (with 3 different methods) on pre-trained models (including one created with fasttext on wiki data - our case) without losing accuracy.

+02.04.2020

+_To do_:

+* apply the gaussian perturbation on the whole control corpus (summing the vectors, then I should be do it locally);

+* take 10 iteration with different learning rates

+* to select the target concepts: TFIDF + target terms

+* On the measures of perturbation:
+	- RSA gives a general measure of how much a concept changed;
+	- __SimLex__ is better for evaluation (MEN has more concrete objects);
+	- isolation is not so meaningful in this context;
+	- __rotation__ is the relevant concept.